Gazprom: Corporate affairs

-Gazprom is a vertically integrated company, one which owns its supply and distribution activities.
+Gazprom is a vertically integrated company, one that owns its supply and distribution activities.
 Gazprom owns all its main gas processing facilities in Russia.
-It operates Russia's high pressure gas pipelines and since 2006, it has held a legal export monopoly.
+It operates Russia's high-pressure gas pipelines and, since 2006, it has held a legal export monopoly.
 Other natural gas producers, such as Novatek, Russia's second largest gas company, are forced to use Gazprom's facilities for processing and transport of natural gas.

-At the end of 2008, Gazprom had 221,300 employees in its major gas production, transportation, underground storage and processing subsidiaries.
+At the end of 2008, Gazprom had 221,300 employees across its major subsidiaries involved in gas production, transportation, underground storage, and processing.
 Of these employees, 9.5 percent were in management, 22.9 percent were specialists, 63.4 percent were workers and 4.2 percent were other employees.
 Gazprom's headquarters were in the Cheryomushki District, South-Western Administrative Okrug, Moscow until 2021, when they moved to the Lakhta Centre in Saint Petersburg.